mattesmaili/mattesmaili.github.io/_pages/about.md

 ### Song of the Month, January 2024

-**Somebody Made For Me:** [This song](https://open.spotify.com/track/2hq50hCUUknhUXZ9uL3wgq?si=71ff3a979ec24028) by Emmit Rhodes sounds like a great Beatles song (and honestly, he has a cult following just of Beatles fans!).
+**Somebody Made For Me:** [This song](https://open.spotify.com/track/2hq50hCUUknhUXZ9uL3wgq?si=71ff3a979ec24028) by Emmit Rhodes sounds like a great Beatles song (he has a cult following just of Beatles fans!).

 ## Teaching